Microsoft/azure-docs.cs-cz/articles/iot-central/howto-export-data.md

 async function parse(filePath) {
     const records = await load(filePath);
     for (const record of records) {
-        // Fetch the device ID from the id property. const deviceId = record.id;
+        // Fetch the device ID from the deviceId property. const deviceId = record.deviceId;

         // Fetch the template ID and version from the deviceTemplate property. const deviceTemplateId = record.deviceTemplate.id;